pokedo0/TG-Sync-AutoForward-SaveRestricted-Bot/README.md

 - `forward` keeps native forwarding semantics; `copy` is often more compatible but may hit send-side limits faster.
 - For private sources, UserBot must be a member and able to read.
 - Topic delivery depends on target-side topic permissions (`target_topic_id`).
+- Hard-block filtering uses a union rule for cross-platform blocking: if chat-level or message-level `restriction_reason.platform=all` is present, it is treated as blocked.
+  Restrictions limited to specific platforms are not treated as hard-blocks and will still be forwarded.
 - Albums are sent as a group first; on failure, it downgrades to per-message forwarding.
 - If you see frequent `FloodWait`, tune `rate_limit` parameters.